AuriServe/Docs/Views.md

 	A unique identifier for the view, containing the plugin name and the view name, separated by a colon.
 Both names should be snake_cased.
 Example: `auri_views:static_page`.
 This identifier should not change, as it is used to represent the element in all renderers.

 - **name**:  string
-	A user-friendly name for the element.
+	A user-friendly name for the view.
 May contain any characters, including spaces.
 It is recommended to use Title Case and keep names under 20 characters.